 By Jack Phillips

-second edition of the popular guide • folded booklet (laminated) • 5 panels • 3.5 x 8 (folds out to 18.25 x 8) • illustrated by Paul A. Johnsgard • quantity discount from $10 cover price
+second edition of the popular guide * folded booklet (laminated) • 5 panels • 3.5 x 8 (folds out to 18.25 x 8) • illustrated by Paul A. Johnsgard • quantity discount on $10 cover price

 According to author Jack Phillips, "Sauntering can be described as walking in a wild place with intention but without an agenda.
 A saunter is not a safari, a hike, or a scientific survey.
 It is not undertaken for exercise, for therapy, or for science.
 The purpose of sauntering, if there is one, is to experience nature deeply and to let curiosity grow."